kordwarshuis/WOT-terms-to-Spec-Up-T/README.md

 ### Install `wottermstospecupt`

-To be able to convert your own terminology into a Spec-Up-T valid terminology, install the  conversion package in the root of your target repo:
+To be able to convert your own terminology into a Spec-Up-T valid terminology, install the  conversion package.
+Make sure you are in the root of your target repo:

 ```bash
 npm install wottermstospecupt